aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/asposeocr/recognizecarplate/_index.md

 ### Remarks

 Recognizes car plate with the ability to specify [`CarPlateRecognitionSettings`](../../carplaterecognitionsettings).
-Supports GIF, PNG, JPEG, BMP, TIFF.
+Supports GIF, PNG, JPEG, BMP, TIFF, JFIF.

 ### See Also